talentsec/lev_doc/tutorial/README.md

 ## Overview

 First of all, in order to run the tools and workflows on Leviathan, you need to complete the configuration and setup of the local environment.
 There are 3 steps in the local environment configuration, namely: creation of the preliminary environment, acquisition and upload of credentials, and startup of the environment.
 The specific usage of different operating system environments is different.
-This manual is divided into the installation and configuration of three operating system environments: Windows, Linux, and Mac.
+This manual is divided into the installation and configuration of three operating system environments: Windows, Linux and Mac.
 Each environment has the following three steps:

 - Prerequisite environment installation (Docker installation)
 - Credential acquisition and upload